ThatPafi/mouse_battery/README.md

                         Optional log file path (defaults to ~/.cache/mouse_battery.log if used without value)
 ```
 ## Alternative run_solaar_show()
 There are 2 differents options for the same function.
-If there are timeout issues running the default one, switch with the commented allow some handling of the child process.
+If there are timeout issues running the default one, switching to the commented one allow some handling of the child process.
+For more information check difference between ```subprocess.check_output()``` and ```subprocess.run()```.